-Once a message has been enabled, a Lost Communication fault will be flagged if that message is not received off of the bus within the "Receive Message Timeout" period.
-This will trigger a motor shutdown as described in Section 1.7.
+Once a message has been enabled, a Lost Communication fault will be flagged if that message is not received off the bus within the "Autoreset Time" period.
+This will trigger a motor shutdown as described in Section 1.12.
 In order to avoid timeouts on a heavily saturated network, it is recommended to set it at least three times larger than the expected update rate.
 To disable the timeout feature, simply set this value to zero, in which case the received message will never trigger a Lost Communication fault.

 By default, all control messages are expected to be sent to the drive on Proprietary B PGNs.
-However, should a PDU1 message be selected, the drive can be setup to receive it from any ECU by setting the "Specific Address that sends the PGN" to the Global Address (0xFF).
+However, should a PDU1 message be selected, the drive can be setup to receive it from any ECU by setting the "PGN From Selected Address" to the Global Address (0xFF).
 If a specific address is selected instead, then any other ECU sending data on the PGN will be ignored.

-The "Receive Data Size", "Receive Data Index in Array (LSB)", "Receive Bit Index in Byte (LSB)", "Receive Resolution" and "Receive Offset" can all be use to map any SPN supported by the J1939 standard to the output data of the Received function block.
-The defaults used by the drive are all for proprietary SPNs, and are defined in detail in Section 3.3.
+The "Size", "Data Position Byte", "Data Position Bit", "Resolution" and "Offset" can all be used to map any SPN supported by the J1939 standard to the output data of the Received function block.
+The defaults used by the drive are all for proprietary SPNs and are defined in detail in Section 3.3.